 School staff receive training to help identify early signs of radicalisation and extremism.
-Indicators of vulnerability to radicalisation are detailed in the Appendix section.
+Indicators of vulnerability to radicalisation are in detailed in the Appendix section.

-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014)9.
+Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in Schools (2014).

-The Headteacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
+The school governors, the Headteacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
 Risk assessment may include the use of school premises by external agencies, anti-bullying policy and other issues specific to the school's profile, community and philosophy.

 When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the DSL.
-They should then follow normal safeguarding procedures.
-If the matter is urgent then the Police must be contacted by dialling 999.
+They should then follow normal safeguarding procedures e.g. a referral to Channel.
+If the matter is urgent, then the Police must be contacted by dialling 999.
 In non-urgent cases where police advice is sought then dial 101.
-The Department of Education has also set up a dedicated telephone helpline for staff and those in governance to raise concerns around Prevent (020 7340 7264).
+The Department of Education has also set up a dedicated telephone helpline for staff and governors to raise concerns around Prevent (020 7340 7264).